Montpellier rally against Biarritz in Top 14 as tributes paid to Aramburu

 Willemse added a second try in the 49th minute.
 Louis Foursans converted and then kicked a penalty to put Montpellier ahead for the first time.
 Foursans booted two more penalties before converting a late try by Kelian Galletier.

-Montpellier cemented their grip on top spot ahead of second-placed Bordeaux-Begles' visit to Stade Francais in the evening.
+Montpellier cemented their grip on top spot two points ahead of second-placed Bordeaux-Begles who beat Stade Francais 31-18.

 The match in Pau was not as close as the final score suggested.
 The hosts led comfortably through three tries by Jordan Joseph before Piula Fa'asalele and Genesis Mamea Lemalu salvaged some pride for Perpignan with tries in the last 10 minutes.